pnnl/ruleset-checking-tool/docs/ruleset_functions/get_zones_G3.1.1c_40_EFLHs.md

 # get_zones_G3.1.1c_40_EFLHs
+# IN PROGRESS - I PLAN TO MAKE MAJOR CHANGES

 **Description:** Get the list of zones in which baseline HVAC system type 3 or 4 has been used for spaces (zones???) that differ by more than 40 equivalent full load hrs/week from other spaces (zones???) served by the system.